vxrdis/allen-interval-probabilities/README.md

 To effectively communicate findings, **interactive visualisations** and comprehensive reports are generated, allowing intuitive exploration of interval relation probabilities and compositional logic.

+### Interactive Dashboard

+The project includes a web-based dashboard with three main components:

+1. **Relation Simulation**: Visualizes the probability distribution of Allen relations under specific birth/death parameters

+   - Real-time statistical analysis with entropy, Gini coefficient, and JS divergence measures
+   - Comparison with theoretical models (Uniform, Fernando-Vogel, and Suliman)
+   - Parameter space exploration through an entropy heatmap

+2. **Composition Analysis**: Explores the probabilities of resulting relations when two Allen relations are composed

+   - Visual representation of composition outcomes with percentage and fraction approximations
+   - Statistical breakdown of composition frequency and distribution
+   - Reference tables for Allen relation compositions

+3. **Matrix Analysis**: Provides a comprehensive view of all 169 possible relation compositions
+   - Interactive heatmap visualization of the full composition matrix
+   - Cell-level detailed breakdown of composition results
+   - Global statistics across all compositions

 ### Report Types

 - **SIM_RESULTS.md**: Detailed statistical breakdown of relation probabilities under different parameter settings